-- 2. A retail marijuana establishment must have a separate driveway entrance, parking area and signage at least 200 feet from any driveway entrance or signage of any of the following: - a. a church, synagogue or other house of religious worship; - b. a public or private elementary or secondary school; - c. a residence; - d. a day care facility; - e. a public park or public recreational facility; or - f. another retail marijuana establishment or retail marijuana social club.
+- 2. A retail marijuana An adult use cannabis establishment must have a separate driveway entrance, parking area and signage at least 200 feet from any driveway entrance or signage of any of the following: - a. a church, synagogue or other house of religious worship; - b. a public or private elementary or secondary school; - c. a residence; - d c. a day care facility; - ed. a public park or public recreational facility; or. - f. another retail marijuana establishment or retail marijuana social club. - 3.
+A retail marijuana An adult use cannabis establishment must have a continuous six (6) foot high solid fence along all boundary lines it has in common with any of the following: - a. a church, synagogue or other house of religious worship; - b. a public or private elementary or secondary school; - c. a residence - dc. a day care facility; - ed. a public park or public recreational facility; or. - f. another retail marijuana establishment. - 4.
+All signage related to a retail marijuana an adult use cannabis establishment shall meet the requirements of the Land Use this Ordinance and shall not use any pictorial representations of any portion of a marijuana cannabis plant, products, by-products, or paraphernalia associated with the use or distribution of recreational retail marijuana adult use cannabis.
+No advertising that is designed to appeal to minors will be allowed.

-- 3. A retail marijuana establishment must have a continuous six (6) foot high solid fence along all boundary lines it has in common with any of the following: - a. a church, synagogue or other house of religious worship; - b. a public or private elementary or secondary school; - c. a residence - d. a day care facility; - e. a public park or public recreational facility; or - f. another retail marijuana establishment. - 4.
-All signage related to a retail marijuana establishment shall meet the requirements of the Land Use Ordinance and shall not use any pictorial representations of any portion of a marijuana plant, products, byproducts, or paraphernalia associated with the use or distribution of recreational retail marijuana.
-No advertising that is designed to appeal to minors. - 5.
-No consumption of marijuana within a retail marijuana establishment. - 6.
-No sale of any other products not containing marijuana (i.e., cigarettes, alcohol or edible products that do not contain marijuana, such as sodas, candies and baked goods).
-No retail marijuana products that resemble candy that would otherwise be consumed by children. - 7.
-No automatic dispensing machines that contain marijuana. - 8 Retail marijuana establishments must be in a fixed location (i.e., no kiosks, trucks/carts or farm stands). - Odor management.
-For all retail marijuana establishments, the odor of marijuana must not be perceptible at the exterior of the building at the premises or at any adjoining use of the property.
-Retail marijuana cultivation facilities must implement appropriate ventilation and filtration systems to satisfy the odor standard contained herein.
-Retail marijuana stores, retail marijuana product manufacturing facilities, and retail marijuana testing facilities are not required to install filtration equipment on the licensed premises but must satisfy the same odor standard contained herein.
-While the Town does not mandate any particular equipment specifications with regard to filtration, all retail marijuana establishments are strongly encouraged to adopt best management practices with regard to implementing state-of-the-art technologies in mitigating marijuana odor, such as air scrubbers and charcoal filtration systems. - 10.
-Enclosed locked facilities and enclosed outdoor areas must be locks sufficient to discourage theft and unauthorized entrance.
+- 5. No consumption of marijuana adult use cannabis products within a retail marijuana an adult use cannabis establishment will be allowed. - 6.
+No sale of any other consumable products not containing marijuana cannabis (i.e., cigarettes, alcohol or edible products that do not contain marijuana cannabis, such as sodas, candies and baked goods) will be allowed.
+No retail marijuana adult use cannabis products that resemble candy that would otherwise be consumed by children will be allowed unless compliant with 28-B M.R.S.A. §701, as may be amended. - 7.
+No automatic dispensing machines that contain marijuana adult use cannabis products will be allowed. - 8.
+Retail marijuana Adult use cannabis establishments must be in a fixed location (i.e., no kiosks, trucks/carts or farm stands). - 9.
+Odor management.
+For all retail marijuana adult use cannabis establishments, the odor of marijuana cannabis must not be perceptible at the exterior of the building at the premises or at any adjoining use of the property.
+Retail marijuana Adult use cannabis cultivation facilities must implement appropriate ventilation and filtration systems to satisfy the odor standard contained herein.
+Retail marijuana Adult use cannabis stores, retail marijuana adult use cannabis product manufacturing facilities, and retail marijuana adult use cannabis testing facilities are not required to install filtration equipment on the licensed premises but must satisfy the same odor standard contained herein.
+While the Town does not mandate any particular equipment specifications with regard to filtration, all retail marijuana adult use cannabis establishments are strongly encouraged to adopt best management practices with regard to implementing state-of-the-art technologies in mitigating marijuana cannabis odor, such as air scrubbers and charcoal filtration systems. - 10.
+Enclosed locked facilities and enclosed outdoor areas must be have locks sufficient to discourage theft and unauthorized entrance.